avishkarbachhav45-tech/Daily-Bootstrap-Learn/README.md

 ### - Day 9 : Placeholders
 Use loading placeholders (skeleton loaders) for your components or pages to indicate something may still be loading.

+### - Day 10 : Color and Background
+Set a background color with contrasting foreground color.